automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Features

 - Detects insertion of disc using udev
-- Auto downloads keys_hashed.txt and KEYDB.cfg using robobrowser and tinydownloader
 - Determines disc type...
   - If video (Blu-ray or DVD)
     - Retrieve title from disc or [OMDb API](http://www.omdbapi.com/) to name the folder "Movie Title (Year)" so that Plex or Emby can pick it up